IAHispano/Applio-Docs/get-started/tts.md

 - Finally we click on **convert** and wait for the result -![](/assets/TTS.png)-

-- Applio also features ElevenLabas TTS.
+- Applio also features ElevenLabs TTS.
 Check the [Plugins section](/get-started\plugins.md) for more information.